 On the other hand, if the water level is below the overflow, it’s time to check your outlet valve.
 It is best to do a complete cistern service when you have an issue, as all the components are generally the same age and condition.
 Be also aware of hissing sounds coming from the toilet tank.
 A likely cause could be a faulty inlet valve.
 Moreover, If the toilet smells, it is an early sign of a possible blocking in the drains.
 There are many quick toilet maintenance tips that you can read online to prevent this type of problem.
 Still, it would be better to consult an expert for complex toilet leaking and clogging problems.

 Just a few steps from your toilet would be the bathroom.
 Look upwards and check if there are drips from your shower head.
 Sometimes, the showerhead can also be clogged with mineral deposits over prolonged use.
-A quick an effective hack is to wrap it with a plastic bag filled with vinegar and leave this overnight.
+A quick and effective hack is to wrap it in a plastic bag filled with vinegar and leave this overnight.
 It should soften up those stubborn clogs.

 Slow water pressure in your bathtub faucet is also another indication of a leak.
 If your bathroom is located upstairs, go to the lower floor and find out if there are wet patches on the ceiling just below where your bathroom is.
 You may need to call an expert to diagnose the source of the leak.